 Once the surface has been applied with a thin film of oil, it will then undergo uncoiling and finally cold rolling.
 A size-reduction machine is used to wind up the steel into coils.
 A cold-rolled steel coil is stronger than hot-rolled steel by 20 percent due to strain hardening.

-The shape is formed after several stages of breaking down, such as semi-finishing, sizing, semi-roughing, roughing and finishing.
+The shape is formed after several stages of breaking down, such as semi-finishing, sizing, semi-roughing, roughing, and finishing.

 Galvanized Steel Coil

-Galvanized steel coil refers to rolled coil steel product that has been cleansed and heated before it is dipped into molten zinc.
+Galvanized steel coil refers to rolled coil steel product that has been cleaned and heated before it is dipped into molten zinc.
 The hot-rolled or cold-rolled steel strip, sheet, or slab can be coated with zinc and iron (GA) or zinc (GI).

-The process of making galvanized steel coil uses electrolytic deposition or hot dipping process.
+The process of making galvanized steel coil uses an electrolytic deposition or a hot dipping process.
 The hot-dip method helps the steel from developing rust formation as both sides are coated with a layer of zinc.